tarantool/tarantool/changelogs/unreleased/gh-7698-datetime-subtraction-with-tz.md

 * Fixed subtractions for datetimes with different timezones (gh-7698).

-  We used to ignore timezone difference (im `tzoffset`) for datetime subtraction operation:
+  Preivously, the timezone difference (`tzoffset`) was ignored in datetime subtraction operations:

   ```
   tarantool> datetime.new{tz='MSK'} - datetime.new{tz='UTC'}